Inflect logo

 • Oracle Cloud

-Internet Exchange Points (IXPs): The Toronto Internet Exchange (TorIX) is one of the largest IXPs in North America.
-Peering at TorIX significantly improves traffic routing efficiency within Canada, reducing latency and transit costs for businesses serving local customers.
+Internet Exchange Points (IXPs) The Toronto Internet Exchange (TorIX) is one of the largest and most important peering points in North America.
+Direct access to TorIX within a data center significantly reduces latency and lowers IP transit costs for traffic staying within the region.

 Power Analysis